-Building and managing your own portfolio is one of the challenges of running a SMSF or using an online broker.
-Whilst every portfolio is different the overall structure and configuration will depend on your personal financial objectives, motives and interests.
-Before bulding your own portfolio we encourage you read our research article about the risks and benefits of investing in the stock market.
+Building and managing your own portfolio is one of the challenges of running an SMSF or using an online broker.
+Whilst every portfolio is different the overall structure and configuration will depend on your personal financial objectives, motives, and interests.
+Before building your own portfolio we encourage you to read our research article about the risks and benefits of investing in the stock market.

 This guide will provide you with a few practical tips on how to build your portfolio.
 This is general advice only and should not be understood as personal advice.
 Please read our disclaimer for further details.